Free shipping on orders over 50€ up to 500g

 What is the significance of jade stone?

 This natural stone takes its name from the Spanish"piedra de ijada", meaning "flank stone".
-It was the Spanish conquistadors who gave it this name in the early 16th century, as pre-Columbian peoples believed it to be used to relieve nephritic pain.
+It was the Spanish conquistadors who gave it this name in the early 16th century, as pre-Columbian peoples attributed to it the virtues of relieving nephritic pain.
 In France, it was discovered in the 17th century and renamed "éjade", then "jade".

 Stories about jade

-This gemstone is surrounded by myths and legends, particularly in Asia, where it is venerated for its spiritual and protective properties.
+This gemstone is shrouded in myth and legend, particularly in Asia, where it is revered for its spiritual and protective properties.

 As far back as 5,000 years ago, the Chinese used jade to make jewelry reserved for the elite, as well as ritual and funerary objects.
 Nicknamed the "Stone of Heaven", they considered it a stone of wisdom, purity and longevity.
 A symbol of eternal life, it was also considered a bridge between the world of the living and that of spirits, used in imperial tombs to protect the deceased in the afterlife.